 Cryptocurrencies have done a lot of good for the financial world.
 They have given us a way to democratize finance, eliminate middlemen, lower fees, and a number of other benefits.

 But for the less wealthy among us, there are still a lot of opportunities that pass us by.
-I am a firm believer that cryptocurrencies should inclusive, not exclusive, and these are just a few of the ways that cryptocurrencies are excluding the non-wealthy.
+I am a firm believer that cryptocurrencies should be inclusive, not exclusive, and these are just a few of the ways that cryptocurrencies are excluding the non-wealthy.

 Dash and Master Nodes